wtsanshou/Coding/README.md

 * <a href="DataStructure/LinearStructure/Array/Duplicate/LC448FindAllNumbersDisappearedInAnArray.md">LC448.
 Find All Numbers Disappeared in an Array</a>
 * <a href="DataStructure/LinearStructure/Array/Duplicate/LC349IntersectionOfTwoArrays.md">LC349.
 Intersection of Two Arrays</a>
 * <a href="DataStructure/LinearStructure/Array/Duplicate/LC287FindTheDuplicateNumber.md">LC287.
 Find the Duplicate Number</a>
+* <a href="DataStructure/LinearStructure/Array/Duplicate/LC442FindAllDuplicatesInAnArray.md">LC442.
+Find All Duplicates in an Array</a>

 >>>#### 2.1.4.3 Permutations